 But what exactly is the story of Storybook Circus and what other attractions will be found within?
 Mallwitz was kind enough to finally answer these questions, at least in part.

-As the story goes, a spur track has been “added” to the Fantasyland Railroad and the famous Casey Jr. train from “Dumbo” has come down that new track to unload a 1930s/40s circus in Fantasyland.
+As the story goes, a spur track has been “added” to the Fantasyland Railroad and the famous Casey Jr. train from “Dumbo” has come down that new track to unload the 1930s/40s circus in Fantasyland.

 Not only is Dumbo part of the circus, but also a few additional acts as well.
 Pete’s Silly Sideshow will be a meet-and-greet featuring characters from “all over the world” – all familiar faces with circus-themed appearances.
 As an example, Mallwitz offers The Great Donaldo, a new role for Donald Duck to play as a “very famous snake charmer from the Far East.”